paulsump/futurama_quiz/README.md

   Row/Columns.
 - Fetch 'Try Again' button
 - Use questionsErrorMessage and charactersErrorMessage in test.
 Maybe on ui too?
 - Run on Android 7 (API 24) or greater.

-## Last minute checks

-- //Check all TODOs
-- //Check able to run on any device.
+I can't seem to change back to Android 7, so fingers crossed.
+I'm using API 30/31

 ### Tests to do